JoaoGFarias/JoaoGFarias.github.io/_drafts/2018-10-15-why_automation_will_not_save_you.markdown

   This site may seem perfectly OK for most people.
 However, if I ask a blind person to evaluate it, the result may be different.
 Super users are usually adapted to the flow of an application - however, regular users will find the same flow impossible to understand.

-  Therefore, the test oracle is not necessarly static and final.
+  Therefore, the test oracle is not necessarily static and final.
 Testing is a risk evaluation activity - and risk is subjective (no-encodable).

 Given that, even with [tools that automatically detect non-functional issues](https://github.com/ember-a11y/ember-a11y-testing) and usage of [AI to detect bugs](test.ai), testing continues to demand human evaluation at its core.